 The initial cash will “be mobilized as a contingency in case of urgent needs in the Spanish banking sector,” Juncker told reporters early today in Brussels after chairing a nine- hour meeting of euro-region finance ministers.
 The program “will succeed in addressing the remaining weakness in the Spanish banking sector.”

 National benchmark indexes gained in all of the western European markets, except Greece and Iceland.
 Germany’s DAX Index advanced 0.8 percent, France’s CAC 40 added 0.6 percent and the U.K.’s FTSE 100 rose 0.7 percent.

 China’s imports rose less than expected in June, pushing the trade surplus to a three-year high and adding pressure on the government to boost economic stimulus.
 Inbound shipments increased 6.3 percent from a year earlier, the customs bureau said, compared with the 11 percent median estimate in a Bloomberg survey of 32 economists.
 Export growth slowed to 11.3 percent and the trade surplus rose to $31.7 billion.

-In the U.S., Alcoa Inc. (AA) began the second-quarter earnings season yesterday.
+In the U.S., Alcoa Inc. (AA:US) began the second-quarter earnings season yesterday.
 The nation’s largest aluminum producer said profit excluding charges related to a proposed settlement of Aluminium Bahrain BSC’s bribery lawsuit and other items was 6 cents a share, compared with the 5-cent average of 19 estimates compiled by Bloomberg.

 ASML jumped 8.6 percent to 43.15 euros, the biggest gain since September 2008.
 Intel said it will take an initial 10 percent stake in the Dutch company for about $2.1 billion, and later another 5 percent for about $1 billion.
 ASML will also get another $1 billion in stages, the world’s largest chipmaker said yesterday.